dummylabs/thewatchman/README.md

 ![version](https://img.shields.io/github/v/release/dummylabs/thewatchman)
 [![Community Forum][forum-shield]][forum]

-The world around us is constantly changing and so is Home Assistant.
-How often have you found yourself in a situation when your automations had stopped working because some entities become permanently unavailable or actions changed their names?
-For example, Home Assistant companion app can easily change the name of its actions and sensors it exposes to Home Assistant if you changed the device name in the app configuration.
-The watchman is an attempt to control such unwelcome changes and make you able to react proatively, before some critical automation gets broken.
+The world around us is constantly changing, and so is Home Assistant.
+How often have you found yourself in a situation where your automations stopped working because some entities became permanently unavailable or actions changed their names?
+Some integrations can easily change the name of its actions and sensors they expose to Home Assistant.
+The watchman is an attempt to control such unwelcome changes and enable you to react proactively before any critical automation gets broken.

 [Discussion on Home Assistant Community Forum](https://community.home-assistant.io/t/watchman-keeps-track-of-missing-entities-and-services-in-your-config-files/390391)